Howell Township, New Jersey

 Howell Township is a township in Monmouth County, in the U.S. state of New Jersey.
-The township is the largest municipality in the county by total area, comprised of about 61.21 sqmi.
-It is located in the New York metropolitan area and has been a steadily growing bedroom community of New York City.
-As of the 2020 United States census, the township's population was 53,537, its highest decennial count ever and an increase of 2,462 (+4.8%) from the 2010 census count of 51,075, which in turn reflected an increase of 2,172 (+4.4%) from the 48,903 counted at the 2000 census.
+The township is the largest municipality in the county by total area, comprising about 61.21 sqmi.
+It is located in the New York Metro Area and has been a steadily growing bedroom community of New York City.
+As of the 2020 United States census, the township's population was 53,537, its highest decennial count ever and an increase of 2,462 (+4.8%) from the 2010 census count of 51,075, which in turn reflected an increase of 2,172 (+4.4%) from the 48,903 counted in the 2000 census.

 History

 Howell Township was incorporated as a township by an act of the New Jersey Legislature on February 23, 1801, from portions of Shrewsbury Township.
 Portions of the township were taken to form Brick Township in the newly created Ocean County (February 15, 1850), Wall Township (March 7, 1851) and Farmingdale (April 8, 1903).
 The township was named for Richard Howell, who served from 1794 to 1801 as the third Governor of New Jersey.

 Founded in 1822 by engineer and philanthropist James P. Allaire, the Howell Works provided iron for Allaire Iron Works, which was a leading supplier of iron in the 19th century.
 Allaire Village was a bustling mill town at the height of the mining operations and it has been preserved as Allaire State Park, which is in Howell Township and Wall Township.

 Some scenes for the War of the Worlds 2005 remake were filmed here, and a neighborhood called Ardena Acres was recreated as a set and left standing in Universal Studios Hollywood.

 In June 2017, two separate tornadoes, both rated EF0 on the Enhanced Fujita scale, struck minutes and miles apart.
 The first one struck the Fort Plains area, damaging a Home Depot, Chase Bank, a strip mall, and a local ice cream parlor.
 The second one struck a park in the Oak Glen area.

+Roughly six years later in April 2023, a tornado rated EF-2 struck Howell and neighboring Jackson Township near the Aldrich Road area.
+The National Weather Service confirmed that the tornado was 50 yards wide and 1.4 miles in length.
+It was one of the strongest tornadoes to have hit the state, as it was part of four separate powerful tornadoes that had also impacted the state that same day.